BadgerHobbs/DGATAZ-AKS-App-Template/README.md

 ## Manual Deployment

+For learning purposes, it is reccomended to use the GitHub codespaces dev container included within this repository, as it has all the required software pre-installed (e.g. Docker, Azure CLI, Terraform, k9s).

 ### Create GitHub Access Token and Login to GitHub Container Registry

 Go to GitHub and create a personal access token with repository read/write permissions, as documented [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).